 In this practicum, students will apply course-based knowledge and skills by working in a social service setting.
+Repeatable to 4 credits.
 Fall, Spring, Summer

-Human Behavior and the Social Environment Ecological model for studying human behavior and an overview of normal individual development throughout the life cycle.
+Human Behavior and the Social Environment

+Ecological model for studying human behavior and an overview of normal individual development throughout the life cycle.
 Psychosocial, learning, and social-role theories constitute the theoretical basis for the course.
 Special attention paid to the impact of gender, health, and minority status upon human development.
 Fall